-Natasha Ruwona began a project with Alchemy Film & Arts in November 2020, undertaking research about Hawick-raised Tom Jenkins (1797 – 1859), Britain’s first Black schoolteacher, towards the development of a new moving-image work.
-Natasha is exploring memorialisation and its various processes and cultural impacts, and looking at ecologies of habitat within the River Teviot, and the human uses of the river.
+Natasha Ruwona began their project, What is held between two waters, with Alchemy Film & Arts in November 2020.
+The commission explores and meditates on the River Teviot, Atlantic salmon and Hawick-raised Tom Jenkins (1797 – 1859), Britain’s first Black schoolteacher, towards the development of a new moving-image work.

 This commission is part The Teviot, the Flag and the Rich, Rich Soil – a programme which explores the pasts, presents and futures of Hawick, researching and investigating the town and wider region’s cultural identities in relation to land, water, industry, territory, place and environment.